bitacode/Scenario-Based-Movie-Recommendation-System/README.md

 ## Sentiment Analysis Model

 The `app.py` file in the backend directory requires a `.keras` model file.
-Our setup utilises a Fine-Tuned BERT + CNN model, which is not included in this repository due to GitHub's file size limitations.
+Our setup utilises our proposed Fine-Tuned BERT + CNN model, which is not included in this repository due to GitHub's file size limitations.

 However, you can experiment with other available models on our GitHub account:
 - [RNN](https://github.com/bitacode/Movie-Reviews-Sentiment-Classification-RNN.git)